 The ITC Project was founded by Chief Principal Investigator Dr. Geoffrey T. Fong at the University of Waterloo, and began with the first wave of the ITC Four Country (4C) Survey in Australia, Canada, the US, and the UK in 2002.
 The Survey Research Centre has been a key contributor to the ITC Project during the ITC 4C Survey’s transition from computer-assisted telephone surveys to interactive web surveys, a transition necessitated by the increasing challenges in conducting telephone surveys for this study.
 (2009 - present)

 To assist with recruitment and marketing of graduate studies programs, the University of Waterloo Graduate Studies Office has developed an on-line survey for students who accept or decline offers of admission to the UW On-site or Online graduate programs.
-First conducted in 2014, this survey is being conducted annually over a five-year time period.
-(2014 - present)
+First conducted in 2014, this survey was being conducted annually over a three-year time period.
+(2014 - 2016)

 SCAALAR and SPAACE to SPAACE were the first national population-based surveys on the prevalence, perceptions, and experiences of food allergies in Canada.
 Study findings informed the development of food allergy labeling legislation in Canada.
 There is general concern that food allergies are becoming an epidemic.
 Researchers from the University of Waterloo and the University of Calgary employed the Survey Research Centre to conduct a large scale, national follow-up telephone survey to determine if any changes in prevalence, perceptions, and experiences have occurred over the past five years.
 For more information on this survey or the results, please contact Dr. Susan Elliott at firstname.lastname@example.org.
 (2016-2017)